 The Elections Division is also facing a complex and demanding project of adjusting voting boundaries.
 In addition to the decennial adjustments required by the census, a number of jurisdictions are considering or in the process of transitioning to district elections, requiring additional adjustments to precinct boundaries.
-This task requires a coordinated team effort to implement these changes both in the GIS system, and in the election information management system.
+This task requires a coordinated team effort to implement these changes.